Helpers

 find_date_in_string

-Checks if a string contains a date value (single date, or date range), and returns the first found date as DSP-formatted string, see XML documentation for details Returns None if no date was found.
+Checks if a string contains a date value (single date, or date range), and returns the first found date as DSP-formatted string.
+Once a date/date range has been found, subsequent dates/date ranges are ignored.
+Returns None if no date was found.
+See XML documentation for details.

 Notes

-- All dates are interpreted in the Christian era and the Gregorian calendar.
+- If no era or calendar is given, dates are interpreted in the Common Era and the Gregorian calendar.

 - Dates written with slashes are always interpreted in a European manner: 5/11/2021 is the 5th of November.